 The Economic Growth and Tax Relief Reconciliation Act of 2001 ("EGTRRA") which was signed into law on June 7, 2001 made a number of changes to the laws affecting qualified plans.
 Listed below are some of the changes:

 - Increase in contribution and benefit limits to 401(k), 403(b), and 457 plans.
-The annual limitation on elective deferrals in 402(g)(1) is $18,000 for 2017.
-Catch-up contributions: Individuals who have attained age 50 before the close of the calendar year are permitted to make an additional contribution of $6,000 in 2017.
 You may defer the maximum to a 401(k) and/or 403(b) and contribute the same maximum to the 457.
+The maximum contribution limits on elective deferrals is $19,000 for 2019.
+Catch-up contributions: Individuals who have attained age 50 before the close of the calendar year are permitted to make an additional contribution of $6,000 in 2019.
 The catch-up limit for 457 plan allows for twice the annual deferral limit providing you are three years away from retirement and under the age of 65.

 - Changes in deduction limits.
 Elective deferrals to 401(k), 403(b), and 457 plans will no longer reduce compensation for purposes of the deduction limitation.
 Elective deferrals are not subject to the 25 percent limitation.